mvm023/wildwijs_backend/README.md

+# Wildwijs backend

-This is the backend for Wildwijs, a Duolingo-style quiz app about Dutch nature, built with Django.
+This is the backend for wildwijs, a Duolingo-style quiz app about Dutch nature, built with Django.

+## Getting started

-To get started, run the following commands in the project directory:
+To get started, clone the directory, and run the following commands in the program directory:

+#### 1. Create and activate virtual environment

+python -m venv venv
+source venv/bin/activate

+#### 2. Install dependencies

-pip install -r requirements.txt python manage.py migrate
+pip install -r requirements.txt

-You will furthermore need to create a .env file if you wish to make full use of all functionalities.
-A .env.example file has been included for reference.
+#### 3. Create environment file

+cp .env.example .env

+- Populate this .env file with proper values to gain access to all functionalities.

+#### 4. Generate HTTPS certificates for localhost

+mkcert -install\
+mkcert localhost

+#### 5. Run first migration

+python manage.py migrate

+## Building locally

-To build locally, run the following command:
+To build the backend locally, run the following command in the program directory

-python manage.py runserver
+python manage.py runserver_plus --cert-file=localhost.pem --key-file=localhost-key.pem